 Every property record, violation, permit, and document in RegWatch comes directly from official government databases.
 Here's the full catalog — with links to verify each source yourself.

-New York City has the richest, most granular property data of any US city — every violation, permit, assessment, and recorded document flows through 11 city agencies.
-RegWatch integrates with all of them.
+New York City has the richest, most granular property data of any US city.
+RegWatch integrates with the city's key agencies for buildings, housing, finance, and recording.

 11 sources integrated

-Building permits, construction approvals, DOB violations (safety and legacy), and sign-offs for every structure in the five boroughs.
+Building permits, construction approvals, structural violations, and sign-offs for every structure in the five boroughs.

-Housing maintenance code enforcement — class A/B/C violations, emergency repairs, rent stabilization oversight, and multiple dwelling registration.
+Housing maintenance code enforcement — habitability violations, emergency repairs, and multiple dwelling registration.

-Property tax assessments, market values, billable charges, water/sewer, and annual tax lien sale records.
+Property tax assessments, market values, billable charges, water/sewer accounts, and annual tax lien sale records.

 Recorded document index covering every deed, mortgage, lien, release, and UCC filing in the five boroughs since 1966.